 This is perfect if…

 You live in a high wind area with less sunlight.
-This electric system is cost-effective and can generate enough wind power to support a small home or farm.
+This cost-effective electric system can generate enough wind power to support a small home or farm.

 Homeowners in non-urban areas make up the majority of people who use this electricity system.
 A micro-hydropower system harnesses the power of water in motion to create electricity.
 To use this system, you will need to set up a turbine, pump, or waterwheel to transform the energy of flowing water into electricity.